 Don’t say the job you are applying for is your dream job.
 It’s too obvious and lazy of an answer, and the interviewer will know you are not being truthful.

 Be sure to emphasize the qualities and traits that you appreciate in a work setting, and the career challenges you’re seeking, rather than bringing up a specific position or occupation.
-Here are some examples:
+Here are some examples of how to answer the question “What is your dream job?”

 “My dream job would allow me to develop marketing copy for a variety of organizations.
 I am really passionate about getting to know my clients and developing copy to suit their needs.
 For example, in my last job I worked with clients in various industries, including FMCG and financial services, and got fantastic feedback.
 One of the reasons this job appeals to me is that it would allow me to work with a range of clients across different industries.”